 Before we actually reduce the image size, we need to understand the meaning of these two terms; scaling and resampling.

 The other method is Resampling and this is the method that deals with actually decreasing the number of pixels of an image.
-Basically, what it does is, it analyzes the images and identifies which pixel it can get rid of without actually sacrificing the quality of the image.
+Basically, what it does is, it analyzes the images and identifies which pixel it can get rid of without actually losing quality of the image.
 This method is more suited to your needs as it increases the page speed.

 What is an Image made of?